vinayakg/vinayakg.github.io/_posts/2023-03-01-streamline-ssl-certificate-generation-effortlessly-with-certbot.md

 sudo certbot register --email your@email.address --agree-tos
 ```

-This will register an account against the email provided and it will also create private keys et al. They will be located under `/etc/letsenrypt/accounts/acme-v02.api.letsencrypt.org/directory/0*/` inside the file `private_key.json` under n node of the json.
+This will register an account against the email provided and it will also create private keys et al. The private key will be located under n node in the file at  `/etc/letsenrypt/accounts/acme-v02.api.letsencrypt.org/directory/0*/private_key.json`.

 You will have to keep this safe, either move to a key vault or set permission/access for required users only.